 Understanding Snaps and the different types of Snapchat stories

-There are different ways to share content on Snapchat.
-One way is to send a snap to individual people or groups of people.
-This is the first feature Snapchat rolled out when it launched.
-Snaps disappear once viewed or usually disappear within 24 hours if unviewed.
+There are several ways to share content on Snapchat.
+One way is to send a snap to individuals or groups of people.
+This was the first feature Snapchat rolled out when it launched.
+Snaps disappear once they are viewed, or typically disappear within 24 hours if they haven't been viewed.

-The other way to share videos is through Snapchat stories.
-A story is a video or image that Snapchat constantly updates, but as I write this article, there are several ways to share a story on Snapchat.
+Another way to share videos is through Snapchat Stories.
+A story is a video or image that Snapchat constantly updates, but at the time of writing, there are several ways to share a story on Snapchat.

-• Private Stories : Private stories can be shared with a select group of people.
-This can be useful if you have a group of people on your Snapchat that you already know are interested in your blog, and you have something specifically geared towards that engaged group that you want to share.
+• Private Stories Private stories can be shared with a selected group of people.
+This can be useful if you have a group of people on your Snapchat who you already know are interested in your blog, and you have something specifically geared towards this engaged group that you want to share.

 • My Story : these are all your usual stories (videos and photos) that remain on your story for 24 hours.

-• Geo Stories : stories shared by location.
+• Geo Stories Stories are shared by location.
 People near you can choose to see stories near them, and if your account is public, they can see yours.

-• Our stories : Our Stories are a bit different from a story you share on your normal Snapchat account.
-When you share on "Our Stories", you're sharing with a wider audience, and it can appear on Stories, Snap Map, and even third-party apps.
+• Our stories Our Stories are a little different from a story you share on your regular Snapchat account.
+When you share to "Our Stories," you're sharing with a wider audience, and it can appear on Stories, Snap Map, and even third-party apps.

 Snapchat describes it as follows: